scrumpy/tiptap-docs/extensions/built-in.md

 ::: warning Restrictions
 This extensions is intended to be used with the `BulletList` or `OrderedList` extension.
 :::

+## Mention
+Allows you to use mentions in the editor.

 ## OrderedList
 Allows you to use the `<ol>` HTML tag in the editor.